Yabonev/reducing-friction-during-agentic-coding/README.md

 **Why:** Mixed tasks create competing attention patterns.
 Research needs broad exploration, implementation needs narrow focus, testing needs systematic coverage.
 When you mix them, the LLM's attention mechanisms fight each other, forcing unpredictable prioritization.
 One task type will win, but you won't know which one until something gets overlooked.

 > [!TIP]
-> Aim to build intuition what "1 task" means
+> Aim to build intuition about what "1 task" means

 ### Tip 13: Clear context early and often

 To generate a response, the LLM tracks relationships between every token pair.
 At 50 tokens, that's 2,500 relationships.
 At 50,000 tokens, it's 2.5 billion.
 Your instructions that once had 2% of the model's attention now get 0.0002% - essentially disappearing.

 > [!NOTE]
 > The math above is simplified for illustration.
-In reality LLMs use smarter attention patterns - they learn what's important, use sliding windows, skip irrelevant parts.
+In reality, LLMs use smarter attention patterns - they learn what's important, use sliding windows, skip irrelevant parts.
 The techniques help but also make it unpredictable when exactly your instructions will get ignored since they inherently ensure focus on some tokens by not focusing on other tokens.

 > [!TIP]
 > When context reaches ±40%, consider using `/progress` to save state, then `/clear` to start fresh while maintaining continuity.